ajayjayendran/react-shimmer-effect/README.md

 # react-shimmer-effect
-React Shimmer effect to the elements
+Shimmer effect to the elements